flancian/garden/airing of grievances.md

 Oh, it's because the developers refuse to accept patches to implement short forms for the run subcommand specifically.
 In practice this means ~millions of people around the world are maintaining independent collections of shoddy one-liners or aliases to make flatpak command invocations sane again.

+Also, if you run `flatpak search` in a narrow terminal it will helpfully elide the full application ID, so flatpak search cannot even be depended on to retrieve the right incantation consistently.
+WHY.

+##